Brauckhoff/biopixR/CONTRIBUTING.md

 The package uses a GPL license.

-## Coding Conventions
+## Coding Conventions 🖥️

 - We use mainly underscore_separated code style
 - The package is written in S3
 - If you think the code isn't simple enough to understand alone, write comments!
 - Please use the [styler](https://cran.r-project.org/package=styler) to improve the readbility of the code

-## Report issues or problems with the software
+## 🌟 : Choose an issue/ Create an issue

+- Look for the existing issue or create your own issue.
+- Comment on the respective issue you would like to work before creating a Pull Request.
+- Wait for the issue to be assigned to you after which you can start working on it.

 Report bugs and issues at https://github.com/PCRuniversum/PCRedux/issues